Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 The interferon-gamma release assay (IGRA) is a blood test that can detect tuberculosis.
 For this test, a sample of blood is mixed with synthetic proteins similar to those produced by the tuberculosis bacteria.
 If people are infected with tuberculosis bacteria, their white blood cells produce certain substances (interferons) in response to the synthetic proteins.
 The blood is then checked for the presence of interferons to determine whether tuberculosis infection is present.

 A sample of sputum is usually adequate, but occasionally a doctor needs to obtain a sample of lung fluid or tissue to make the diagnosis.
 An instrument called a bronchoscope Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
-A bronchoscope has a camera at the end that allows a doctor to look... read more is inserted through the mouth or nostril and into the airways.
+A bronchoscope, a thin viewing tube with a light, has a camera at the... read more is inserted through the mouth or nostril and into the airways.
 It is used to inspect the bronchial tubes and to obtain a sample of lung fluid or tissue.
 This procedure is most often done when other disorders, such as lung cancer, are suspected.

 When symptoms suggest tuberculous meningitis, a doctor may need to do a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) to obtain a sample of spinal fluid for analysis.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) to obtain a sample of spinal fluid for analysis.
 Because tuberculosis bacteria are hard to find in spinal fluid and because cultures usually take weeks, the polymerase chain reaction (PCR) technique may be used on the sample.
 It produces many copies of a gene, making identification of the bacteria’s DNA easier.
 Although test results are available quickly, doctors usually begin antibiotic therapy if they have any suspicion of tuberculous meningitis.
 Early treatment can prevent death and minimize brain damage.

 Certain tests are done routinely for people who are at risk of tuberculosis.
 The tests include the tuberculin skin test Skin test for tuberculosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more and the interferon-gamma release assay Blood test for tuberculosis (IGRA) blood test.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more and the interferon-gamma release assay Blood test for tuberculosis (IGRA) blood test.

 People at risk of tuberculosis include those who